-Г 1 1 1 1 needed.
-Readfield Fire Chief and Readfield Fire Department Participate annual tes review of Plan. ing or • Performs fire inspections in designated shelters • Provides direct emergency services as directed by the Emergency Management Director.
+• capabilities.
+Assigns duties to Town Departments that shall be the same or similar to their normal duties.
+Monitors the rescue and recovery processes and responds where needed.
+Readfield Fire Chief and Readfield Fire Department • Participates in annual testing or review of the Plan. • Performs fire inspections in designated shelters Provides direct emergency services as directed by the Emergency Management Director.
 Verifies warnings before dissemination Alerts the Emergency Operations Center Staff when it is activated Disseminates a warning to the public using sirens, public address systems, town agencies, volunteers, and media as required.
-Doodfield a Dorticipat o in Paparts to the EOC and Readfield Admin.
-Staff Participate annual tes review of Plan. ing or • Reports to the EOC and contacts communications, office supply, and other vendors as directed.
+Readfield Participates in Reports to the EOC and • Admin.
+Staff • Reports to the EOC and contacts communications, office supply, and other vendors as directed.
 Ensures the EOC is equipped with the necessary office supplies, area maps, and easel Ensures that information received from departments deployed in the field is recorded and passed to the Emergency Management Director for evaluation Tracks all expenses that relate to Town recovery efforts Provides disaster notifications to Town employees

-,

-Volunteer Verifies warnings

-personnel before dissemination

-Assist the Fire

-Department in warning

-the public, as directed

-Conducts door-to-door

-warnings necessary for

-part of the population.

-• Verifies that nursing

-homes, major industries

-and other key locations

-have been notified.

-Provides support under the direction of the Red

-Cross at shelters.

-Maintains a log of

-incoming and outgoing

-messages concerning

-shelter operations.

-American Recruits necessary An American Red • Coordinates with the

-Red Cross volunteers to Cross representative Town Emergency

-compliment the Shelter may report to the Management Director

-Operations Staff.
-Emergency Operations for any additional

-• Manages the Center when necessary support that can be

-emergency shelters. to assist in the provided by local .

-Provides assistance in coordination of shelter government agencies.

-feeding with any operations.
-Shelters in the Town of

-volunteers.
-Readfield will not

-Members of the normally be stocked.

-American Red Cross The American Red

-and volunteers, Cross will obtain

-recruited from County supplies through local

-agencies or the local sources when possible.

-populace, will Health requirements

-constitute each and inquiries about

-individual shelter missing persons will be

-organization. the responsibility of the

-American Red Cross

-assisted by Town

-Health Officer, if

-necessary.
+Volunteer personnel Verifies warnings before dissemination Assist the Fire Department in warning the public, as directed Conducts door-to-door warnings necessary for part of the population.
+Verifies that nursing homes, major industries and other key locations have been notified.
+Provides support under the direction of the Red Cross at shelters.
+A Descrite An American Ded Maintains a log of incoming and outgoing messages concerning shelter operations.
+American Red Cross Recruits necessary volunteers to compliment the Shelter Operations Staff.
+Manages the emergency shelters.
+Provides assistance in feeding with any volunteers.
+Members of the American Red Cross and volunteers, recruited from County agencies or the local populace, will constitute each individual shelter organization.
+An American Red Cross representative may report to the Emergency Operations Center when necessary to assist in the coordination of shelter operations.
+Coordinates with the Town Emergency Management Director for any additional support that can be provided by local government agencies.
+Shelters in the Town of Readfield will not normally be stocked.
+The American Red Cross will obtain supplies through local sources when possible.
+Health requirements and inquiries about missing persons will be the responsibility of the American Red Cross assisted by Town Health Officer, if necessary.